Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
 In addition, it is included in the The Historic National Road series list.
 A significant historical year for this entry is 2000.

 Location.
-39° 22.645′ N, 77° 13.876′ W. Marker is in New Market, Maryland, in Frederick County.
-Marker can be reached from Old National Pike (Maryland Route 144), on the right when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 39° 22.645′ N, 77° 13.876′ W. Marker was near New Market, Maryland, in Frederick County.
+It could be reached from Old National Pike (Maryland Route 144), on the right when traveling west.
 The marker is located within Old National Pike District Park.
 To get to the marker, turn into the park and then turn left into the first parking lot.
 The marker is at the far end of the parking lot.
 Touch for map.
-Marker is at or near this postal address: 12406 Old National Pike, Mt Airy, MD 21771, New Market MD 21774, United States of America.
+Marker was at or near this postal address: 12406 Old National Pike Mt Airy MD 21771, New Market MD 21774, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-New Market (approx. 2.1 miles away); 3 West Main Street (approx. 2.1 miles away); 5 West Main Street (approx. 2.1 miles
+At least 8 other markers are within 3 miles of this location, measured

 Marker in the foreground, with the old National Road and the milestone in the background image.
 Click for full size.